delucks/gtd.py/README.rst

 ::

-  board: "Name of the Trello board you want to work with (case sensitive)"
+  board: "Case-sensitive name of Trello board to use without --board argument"
-  inbox_list: "Name of the list for new cards"
+  inbox_list: "Name of the default list for new cards"
   color: True
   banner: False
   prompt_for_untagged_cards: True